poissonconsulting/mcmcr/README.md

 analysis).
 And while a simple parameter such as an intercept corresponds to a single term, more complex parameters such as an interaction between two factors consist of multiple terms with their own inherent dimensionality - in this case a matrix.
-Not surprisingly a set of MCMC samples can be stored in different ways.
+A set of MCMC samples can be stored in different ways.

 ### Existing Classes